Community support platform focused on clarity, trust, and action

 • Wireframing and layout planning

-• Visual direction aligned with practical nonprofit communication patterns
+• Visual direction aligned with community-centered communication

 • Content hierarchy and call-to-action planning